Leaf-Agriculture/docs/docs/operations_endpoints.md

 - `page`, an integer specifying the page being fetched
 - `size`, an integer specifying the size of the page

-:::the default value for page size is 20
+:::info the default value for page size is 20
 If the parameters page and size are not set, the endpoint will return 20 results.
 :::